Jeet009/Jeet009/ReadME.md

 ## I'm a Computer Programmer!!

-- 🔭 I'm working as a Research Associate at IIIT Delhi
+- 🔭 I'm pursuing MTech(R) in Data Science
-- 🌱 I’m currently researching on the Deep Learning field
+- 🌱 I’m currently doing research on Deep Learning and EEG Signals.
-- 👯 I’ve 5+ years of experience in Software Development field
+- 👯 I’ve 5+ years of experience in the Software Development field and 2+ years in ML/DL
-- 🥅 2025 Goals: Mastering Deep Learning
+- 🥅 2025 Goals: Mastering Deep Learning/AI
 - ⚡ Fun fact: I love to code & teach!

 <!-- ### Spotify Playing 🎧